mikaelvesavuori/serverless-azure-cosmosdb-crud/README.md

 Then set credentials as per instructions at [https://github.com/serverless/serverless-azure-functions#advanced-authentication](https://github.com/serverless/serverless-azure-functions#advanced-authentication).

 ## Development

+**You will need to deploy a database before doing any development!
+Read more in the "Deploying" section below.**

 Run `sls offline`.
 You may be asked if you want to accept incoming requests for `func`, accept those.
 After a bit of building files and doing its magic, you get a prompt looking like: